Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery: Zero-truncated modelling

 Table~\ref{tab:rateci} shows the 95\% percentile bootstrap confidence intervals for the suicide rate in each of the six sub-populations of interest.
 Typically, the confidence intervals are approximately centred at the common estimate of 31.8 (per 100,000 person years).
 Uncertainty can be deduced by the length of the confidence intervals.
-This indicates that, for the USA, uncertainty decreases as the proportion of women increases, comparatively, for other countries, the uncertainty remains fairly constant as proportion of women increases with a slight increase in uncertainty for the proportion of women of 0.85.
+This indicates that, for the USA, uncertainty decreases as the proportion of women increases, whereas, for other countries, uncertainty remains fairly constant as proportion of women increases.
 This is plausible since, for the USA, 90\% of the studies have proportion of women greater than both 0.75 and 0.80.
 These values for other countries are 65\% and 41\%, respectively.
 The larger amount of data available leads to increased precision.